By Arielle EgoziMedically reviewed by Dr. Brandi Jones, DO

-I don’t know about y’all, but I’ve got some BIG boobs.
-And do you know what happens when people with big boobs are about to get their period?
-Those boobs get even BIGGER, and they hurt.
-Not just regular hurt — I’m talkin’ severe throbbing, pain while walking, holding my sistas to my chest as I go down a single step kinda hurt, and it lasts for an entire week.
+I don’t know about y’all, but I would not have expected my period to affect so many areas of my body seemingly unrelated to my uterus.
+Yup, I’m talking about my boobs.
+Every month, not only do they swell even bigger, but they also hurt.
+Not just regular hurt—I’m talkin’ severe throbbing, pain while walking, holding my sistas to my chest as I go down a single step kinda hurt—and it lasts for an entire week.

 Whether you have large or small breasts, many people with periods experience breast tenderness and soreness around the time their flow hits, and this curse has a name: cyclical mastalgia.
 Your hormones fluctuate before and during your period and that can cause a whole bunch of reactions (aka period skin, bloating, changes in temperament) — and breast soreness is one of them.

-During the first two weeks of your (roughly) month-long cycle, estrogen levels are higher in the body, which can cause your breasts to enlarge.
+During the first two weeks of your (roughly) month-long cycle, your estrogen levels are higher, which can cause your breasts to temporarily grow.
 During the last two weeks of your cycle, your body has increased amounts of progesterone, which can cause your milk ducts to swell and pain to runneth over.

 When this hormone cocktail hits, it can result in v sore and swollen breasts — sometimes even making them a little lumpy.
 If you’re like me, this experience is gnarly and uncomfortable (and literally ~very heavy~).
 It hurts to walk anywhere, and it feels like there’s a ticking time-bomb strapped to my chest that is *constantly* exploding.
 I love hugs, and I have to swat them away for a full week when this pain takes hold.

 So, what can be done?
-Unfortch, not that much (oh, menstruating bodies, you mystical, complex wonders).
-But these tips should help you manage the discomfort better, and help you feel prepared next time tenderness starts to take over.
+Unfortunately, not that much (oh, menstruating bodies, you mystical, complex wonders).
+But these tips should help you manage the discomfort better and feel prepared next time tenderness starts to take over.

 If your boobs spill over the cups when they swell — no bueno.
-Find a bra that actually fits and has lots of support (especially for when you’re working out) to decrease movement and bounce... aaand the noise level of your screaming breasts.
+Find a bra that actually fits and has lots of support (especially a sports bra for when you’re working out) to decrease movement and bounce.

 Bye, bye caffeine!
 (That means coffee and chocolate, boos.)
-It can aggravate symptoms, and just like having too much salt in your diet it can lead to fluid retention.
-Althoooough... according to some experts who question the link caffeine intake has to breast tenderness, if you simply *need* that cup of Joe — go for it.
-Most importantly, drink lots of h2o (hydration is key!).
+It can aggravate symptoms and lead to fluid retention, just like having too much salt in your diet.
+That said, some experts question the link caffeine intake has to breast tenderness, so if you simply *need* that cuppa’ joe — it’s not the end of the world.
+The most important thing is to stay hydrated to combat the negative effects of caffeine, so make sure you’re drinking lots of h2o.

 Got any tips to help breast tenderness?
 Let me know in the comments below (plzzz…this stuff is painful!).